Category: thyroid (Page 1 of 2)

 For the thyroid newbie

-Basic guide for you who are new to thyroid issues
+Basic guide for you new to thyroid issues

 I wanted to make the guide I wish I had had.
 Way back when, more than 20 years ago.
 Knowledge that could have saved me a lot of suffering.
 Maybe I would have been more healthy today.